Program Resources & Policies for Students & Employers

-As stipulated in the Work Study Agreement (contract), a FWS student’s off-campus employer is the employer of record and responsible for filing any workers’ compensation claims.
+As stipulated in the Work Study Agreement (contract), a FWS student’s off-campus employer is the employer of record and responsible for filing any workers’ compensation and liability claims.

 Supervisors and students will be added to CWSP email lists during their participation with CWSP.
 These e-lists are used to communicate important payroll and employment information, as well as awards and funding that may be of interest to employers or students.